ProManXi/BeijerThesaurusProject/README.md

 You can test the following endpoints using tools like **Postman**, **curl**, or a **frontend app**:

 - POST /addword – Add a word and its synonyms
-- POST /getsyn – Get synonyms for a given word
+- GET /getsyn – Get synonyms for a given word
 - GET / – Get all words in the system

 ### 7\.
 Run Unit Tests and Integration Tests